gammasim/simtools/docs/source/applications.rst

 Introduction
 ============

-Applications are python scripts built on the :ref:`library` that execute a simple, well defined task.
+Applications are python scripts built on the :ref:`Library` that execute a simple, well defined task.
 These applications will be used as building blocks for the Simulation System Workflows.

 The application scripts can be found in gammasim-tools/applications.